The HELM TW5.0 is a V-shaped and bass-heavy TWS. So far, it is the heaviest low-end driver tuning I have heard from these systems to date.

-Height is ok actually.
+Height is okay actually.
 It is not overly attenuated but it does play second fiddle to that bass-centric tuning.
-That means you will not be focusing too much on the finer qualities of some sort of ethereal treble or a hi-fidelity overtone.
+That means you will not be focusing too much on the finer qualities of some sort of ethereal treble or a high-fidelity overtone.
 Your ears will be focusing far further south than that.

 I find when the mix is stripped down the TW5.0 staging fares much better.
-Tracks like The Gossips’ Standing in the way of control (Playgroup remix) with its percussion-driven bass synth and Beth Dittos’ almost Joplin like performance sounds powerful and clear on the TW5.
+Tracks like The Gossip’s Standing in the Way of Control (Playgroup remix) with its percussion-driven bass synth and Beth Dittos’ almost Joplin-like performance sound powerful and clear on the TW5.

 As mentioned in the controls section, the TW5.0 pairing is fiddly and slightly OCD but once you familiarize yourself with the manual and process it works without an issue.
 Just remember to take out the left first, wait for the voice assistant to say pairing then take out the right and the TWS is ready to pair to a source.

 The master driver on the TW5.0 is left and not the usual right so do not go looking for the right initially.
 Pair with the left and all will follow smoothly.
 At the time of writing, the TW5.0 cannot connect to multiple devices at the same time so if you like to switch around then you have to disconnect from one source and pair with another.

 HELM was not kidding regarding the extended reception potential of the TW5.0.
 I can get further without loss of stability on the TW5.0 compared to any other TWS I have reviewed to date.